 Here, Barbara decides to become a Bat to try and save her friend, and then creates the costume.
 That’s pretty cool, and it reminds me of Barbara’s introduction on the Adam West show.
 Both times, there was no circumstance thrown at her while she was in costume.
 It was just Barbara being awesome.

-As with many things on The Batman, Babs’ big coming-out party hasn’t aged that well, but I have to give the writers credit for at least one thing: they did not short-change her in the enemy department.
+Like a lot of things on The Batman, Babs’ big coming-out party hasn’t aged flawlessly, but I have to give the writers credit for at least one thing: they did not short-change her in the enemy department.
 Sidekicks, especially in a franchise as villain-driven as Batman, are easy to write off when so few of them have worthwhile enemies of their own – hell, the closest thing Babs had in the comics was Killer fucking Moth–

 I think you mean the greatest villain in all of comics.